JacquesGariepy/out-of-code-insights/README.md

 - **Batch Edit Annotations**: Efficiently manage multiple annotations with batch editing capabilities.
 - **Keyword Search**: Enhance your workflow by searching annotations using specific keywords.
 - **Filter by Severity**: Organize annotations based on their severity levels for better prioritization.
-- **Show Copilot Suggestion**: Benefit from simulated suggestions to improve your annotation process.
+- **Show AI Suggestion**: Benefit from simulated suggestions to improve your annotation process.
 - **Auto-Resolve Stale Annotations**: Maintain a clean workspace by automatically resolving outdated annotations.

 ## Tree View and Activity Bar